JanekDev/FalloutOOP/README.md

 ## How to use
 ### Disclaimer
 This is a simulation of a nuclear wasteland and its harsh conditions so tread carefully!
-We don't take responsibility for damages done by:
+We take no responsibility for damages done by:
 - Radiation
 - Mutants
 - Super Mutants